siphr/c19/README.md

 # c19
-Covid19 stats package for various countries.
+Covid19 stats package for the country of Pakistan.

 # Available Formats
     + AUR Package